Carlvinchi/phishing-detect/README.md

 - explored feature selection using mutual information gain scores and correleational matrix

-- explored model model optimisation using
+- explored model optimisation using

 	- SMOTE to handle imbalance dataset

-	- Hyperparamter tuning using GridSearch with RepeatedStratifiedKFoldValidation
+	- Hyperparameter tuning using GridSearch with RepeatedStratifiedKFoldValidation

 - explored model explainability and interpretability using